zuplo/docs/docs/deployments/environments.md

 ## Production

 A Zup can have multiple production environments.
 A production environment means that the environment is running on our highly-reliable and scalable infrastructure.
-To deploy to production environments, your project must be setup with [source control](../guides/github-source-control.md).
+To deploy to production environments, your project must be set up with [source control](../guides/github-source-control.md).
 When you make a commit and push to your git repo - whether from the portal or directly using the tool of your choice - a production deployment will run.

 Production environments will automatically have a URL like `ivory-dingo-main-244b176.zuplo.app`.
 The format of the URL is `project-name-branch-RANDOM.zuplo.app`.
 This URL is permanent as long as the branch the deployment was created from exists.
 If you delete the branch, the deployment will also be deleted.
 You can also map a [custom domain](custom-domains.md) to any production environment.